oneapi-src/oneDAL/docs/source/contribution/threading.rst

 because oneTBB uses lazy evaluation and the lambda function passed to the constructor of the TLS is evaluated on first use of the thread-local storage (TLS).

-There are several options available in the threading layer of oneDAL to compute the partial dot product results at each thread.
+There are several options available in the threading layer of |short_name| to compute the partial dot product results at each thread.
 One of the options is to use the already mentioned ``daal::threader_for`` and blocking approach as shown here: